 Looking for ways to help your older munchkin move on?
 If your child is two or older, it’s an urgent task to wean them off using pacifiers.
 These hints might make the chore easier.

-- Teach new ways of coping: The new ways might mean talking to mom or dad, cuddling a favorite stuffed animal, or retreating to a quiet space.
+- Teach new ways of coping.
+The new ways might mean talking to mom or dad, cuddling a favorite stuffed animal, or retreating to a quiet space.
 These teach young kids new ways to cope that can help them feel less reliant on their binky.
 Once they get comfortable using a different way of self-soothing, they’re less likely to regress to that previous coping strategy.

-- Don’t get angry when they demand the pacifier: Remember, they’re still toddlers, and their pacifier is an object of significant comfort.
+- Don’t get angry if they demand the pacifier.
+Remember, they’re still toddlers, and their pacifier is an object of significant comfort.
 You probably already know that upset babies aren’t up for negotiations.
 Save reinforcement for when they’re ready to learn instead of feeling picked on or angry.
 Just remember that, even though it can be a harrowing experience in the short run, it doesn’t take long for little ones to get over habits if you don’t give in.

-- Be creative when asking your child to give up their pacifier: Create a story with your child as the hero.
+- Be creative when asking your child to give up their pacifier.
+Create a story with your child as the hero.
 At the end of the story, have him give up his pacifier to the Tooth Fairy or other imaginary character.
 The first birthday party is a great time for a symbolic leaving of infancy and entering into toddler status.
 The Tooth Fairy can leave a gift as a trade, perhaps an awesome sippy cup.